Plan a Field Trip - FAQ

-Can our group eat lunch at the Museum?
+Can our group eat lunch at the Museum and Memorial?

 Sack lunches are available from the Museum-operated Over There Café for student groups at $6 each and usually include a sandwich, chips, a cookie, and a bottle of water.
 Due to limited seating, sack lunches cannot be eaten in the Café.
 Lunches must be eaten either outside on the grounds or on your school bus.

 Group orders must be placed at least seven business days prior your visit.
 As Museum and Memorial ticketing and the Over There Café are separate, payment for café lunches will be paid for separately.
 If paying by check, café orders require a separate check made out to American Dining Creations.
 If you must cancel, please notify us two days prior to your scheduled lunch or you will be required to pay for the order.